erich666/NormalTextureProcessor/README.md

 ## Acknowledgements

 Thanks to Nick Porcino for the quick check on my conversion equations.
-Thanks to Koen Vroeijenstijn for discussions about 16-bit PNG formats.
+Thanks to Koen Vroeijenstijn for discussions about 16-bit PNG formats, and John Stone for even higher precision representations.

 ## Roadmap